wasm-forge/ic-wasi-polyfill/README.md

 | `init_seed(seed: &[u8])`                      | Convenience method to explicitly re-initialize the random seed. |
 | `raw_init_seed(seed: *const u8, len: usize)`  | Similar to `init_seed`, but has simpler parameters for calling from C or C++. |

+## Project features

+The polyfill library's behavior can be configured using the following [Cargo features]():

+* `transient` use transient storage only.
+This works faster but does not take advantage of keeping the file system's state in stable memory.
+* `report_wasi_calls` outputs statistical information of the called polyfill functions.